 Beccles Choral Society was founded in 1874.
 It has around 70 members and performs three main concerts each year.
 It performs the large scale works and the main concerts have often been with orchestra.
 The choir meets in Beccles and always welcomes new members.

 Burgate Singers.
 A well-established choir of about 40 based on the Norfolk-Suffolk border near Diss.
 We are friendly and fun, but aim for high standards under musical director, Alain Judd.
 We perform with a professional orchestra and soloists.
 Rehearsals Sunday evenings.

 Bury St. Edmunds Bach Choir.
 The choir was founded in 1932, and currently has 120 singers under the Music Direction of Philip Reed.
 The choir performs three major concerts each year with professional soloists and orchestra.
 Whilst one concert each year features a work by Bach, the choir performs many of the large scale classics of the choral repertory including much twentieth-century British music.

 Co-op Ladies Choir (Ipswich).
 We perform regularly at various events, including Ipswich Music Day, Ipswich Arts Association lunchtime recitals, weddings, charity concerts, and local clubs.
 We perform a variety of music, and can tailor our programme to your audience.
-Please see our website:- or contact .email@example.com for more details on booking or joining the choir.
+Please see our website:- for more details on booking or joining the choir. .co.uk

 The Eye Bach Choir (www.eyebachchoir.co.uk) is a small, friendly choral society based in North Suffolk, with a history of excellent and adventurous performance under the baton of its Director, Leslie Olive.